Strategic Assertive Family Engagement (SAFE) Services

 “…I’ve learned from the SAFE TEAM…how to control my urge to do drugs, by keeping my mind occupied…to try and relax and breathe when I feel overwhelmed…I was really impressed with the dedication they showed toward me and my family.
 They made me feel that I wasn’t a screw up…and I don’t know what I would have done without the services of the SAFE TEAM.”

 – Consumer of SAFE TEAM services

-The SAFE TEAM is not purely a substance abuse treatment model but a philosophical approach to treating parents that have been difficult to engage in treatment for various reasons.
+The SAFE Team is not purely a substance use disorder treatment model but a philosophical approach to treating parents that have been difficult to engage in treatment for various reasons.
 The program strives to overcome unique challenges in engaging these parents by using the essential underpinnings of the Community Reinforcement Approach.

 Intensive Family Coordination: